nvimdev/guard.nvim/README.md

 -- NB: this does not work with formatters ft('*'):lint('codespell')
 ```

-- Use `Guard Lint` to lint manually.
-- `enable-lint` and `disable-lint` controls auto linting for the current buffer.

 You can also easily create your own configuration that's not in `guard-collection`, see [CUSTOMIZE.md](./CUSTOMIZE.md).